lenguyenthedat/lenguyenthedat.github.io/_posts/2015-05-29-minimal-data-science-2-avazu.md

 TL;DR: [Results, Pros and Cons](http://lenguyenthedat.com/minimal-data-science-2-avazu/#results-pros-and-cons)

 ## Introduction
 This is the second post of my **Minimal Data Science** blog series, the first post can be located at [lenguyenthedat.com/minimal-data-science-1-starcraft](http://lenguyenthedat.com/minimal-data-science-1-starcraft/).
 My goal for this series still, is not only sharing, tutorializing, but also, making personal notes while learning and working as a Data Scientist.
-I'm looking forward to receiving any feedback from you.
+If you are reading this blog, please feel free to give me any feedback or question you might have.

 In this post, we will be looking into one of those classic [Kaggle](https://www.kaggle.com) challenges - the [Avazu CTR Prediction challenge](https://www.kaggle.com/c/avazu-ctr-prediction), describing how I have built a working solution for it - with acceptable result.
 I will also try to solve it with Amazon's new [Machine Learning](http://aws.amazon.com/machine-learning/) service.